Images shot with F.Zuiko 38mm f1.8

 I’ll admit that the day I took these shots, I had been a touch apprehensive as to whether I even wanted to go and see the protests for myself.

 I’m not making comment here on whether I think they were right or wrong, as they are really nothing to do with me.
-It’s not my country, not my government, not my politics, not my business.
+It’s not my country, not my government, not my politics, and not really my business.

 I was more worried about my safety, and the fear of something kicking off while I was there was very real.